Caeldeth/loures/Lore/Klaudaryn-Temuairan-Wrestling.md

-# Temuairian Wrestling
+# Temuairan Wrestling

 _by Klaudaryn in_ ___Dark Ages___

-Temuairian wrestling has its roots in an ancient sport practised for a thousand years prior to the War of the Shadows.
-The old sport began as a form of martial training for soldiers in times of peace, but soon degenerated into a crude bloodsport of pitfighting, where countless fighters were injured, maimed and even killed.
-The gradual decline in society prior to the War of the Shadows was typified by the attitude of the general populace, who revelled in such bloodletting and senseless brutality.
+Temuairan wrestling has its roots in an ancient sport practiced for a thousand years prior to the War of the Shadows.
+The old sport began as a form of martial training for soldiers in times of peace, but soon degenerated into a crude blood sport of pit fighting, where countless fighters were injured, maimed and even killed.
+The gradual decline in society prior to the War of the Shadows was typified by the attitude of the general populace, who reveled in such bloodletting and senseless brutality.

 Needless to say, the War of the Shadows hammered in some lessons that could otherwise not be learned, and such incidents of decadence and savagery were soon stamped out by the New Order.
 Yet the spirit of sport prevails till today.
-The revival of Temuairian Wrestling by an unidentified group of Aislings has been taking place.
+The revival of Temuairan Wrestling by an unidentified group of Aislings has been taking place.
 These events, still frowned upon by the authorities, are conducted in secret venues known only to a select few.
 As yet, the sport remains a noble idea, with excessive violence frowned upon both by the fighters and the patrons.
 Below is a brief summary of the sport as per the information I have gathered in my investigations.

 ## The Ring